 Our regulatory framework, technology stack, and brand are all extensible to new lines of insurance, and we anticipate that these will contribute to our growth in the future.
-In July 2020, we launched our latest product, pet insurance.
-In November 2020, we announced our intent to expand our product offering into life insurance in the coming months.
+In just the last two years, we have added life, pet and car insurance to our growing portfolio of offerings, and expect to add additional coverage types over time.